United Farm Workers: Texas strike

 In May 1966, California farm worker activist Eugene Nelson traveled to Texas and organized local farmworkers into the Independent Workers' Association.
 At the time, some melon workers lacked access to freshwater while working in the fields, some lacked sanitary facilities for human waste, and some were present in the fields as crop dusters dropped pesticides on the crops.
+These problems created a hazardous workspace and altered the environment for workers and the union.
+This situation enabled the UFW to argue that sustainable agricultural initiatives are not merely a regulatory obstacle but a basic civil right for workers.
 On June 1, Nelson led workers to strike to protest poor working conditions and demanded $1.25 as a minimum hourly wage.
 Workers picketed and were arrested by Texas Rangers and local police.
-Day laborers arrived from Mexico to harvest the crop, and by the end of June the strike had failed.
+Day laborers arrived from Mexico to harvest the crop, and by the end of June, the strike had failed.

 On July 4, members of UFWOC, strikers, and members of the clergy set out on a march to Austin to demand the $1.25 minimum wage and other improvements for farm workers.
 Press coverage intensified as the marchers made their way north in the summer heat.
 Politicians, members of the AFL–CIO, and the Texas Council of Churches accompanied the protestors.
 Gov. John Connally, who had refused to meet them in Austin, traveled to New Braunfels with then House Speaker Ben Barnes and Attorney General Waggoner Carr to intercept the march and inform strikers that their efforts would have no effect.

 Protestors arrived in Austin in time for a Labor Day rally, but no changes in law resulted.
 Strikes and arrests continued in Rio Grande City through 1966 into 1967.
 Violence increased as the spring melon crop ripened and time neared for the May harvest.
-In June, when beatings of two UFWOC supporters by Texas rangers surfaced, tempers flared.
+In June, when the beatings of two UFWOC supporters by Texas Rangers surfaced, tempers flared.

-At the end of June as the harvest was ending, members of the Senate Subcommittee on Migratory Labor, including Senators Harrison Williams and Edward Kennedy, arrived in the lower Rio Grande Valley to hold hearings in Rio Grande City and Edinburg, Texas.
+At the end of June, as the harvest was ending, members of the Senate Subcommittee on Migratory Labor, including Senators Harrison Williams and Edward Kennedy, arrived in the lower Rio Grande Valley to hold hearings in Rio Grande City and Edinburg, Texas.
 The senators took their findings back to Washington as a report on pending legislation.
-Subsequently, the rangers left the area and the picketing ended.
+Subsequently, the rangers left the area and, the picketing ended.
 On September 20, Hurricane Beulah's devastations ruined the farming industry in the Valley for the following year.
-One major outcome of the strikes came in the form of a 1974 Supreme Court victory in Medrano v.
-Allee, limiting jurisdiction of Texas Rangers in labor disputes.
+One major outcome of the strikes was a 1974 Supreme Court victory in Medrano v.
+Allee, which limited the jurisdiction of the Texas Rangers in labor disputes.
 Farm workers continued to organize through the 1970s on a smaller scale, under new leadership in San Juan, Texas, independent of César Chávez.